CSpanias/cspanias.github.io/_posts/2023-12-07-DVWA - Command Injection.md

 ## Security: Medium

+> _The developer has read up on some of the issues with command injection, and placed in various pattern patching to filter the input.
+However, this isn't enough.
+Various other system syntaxes can be used to break out of the desired command._

 If we try the first two commands, i.e. `1.1.1.1 && id` and `1.1.1.1; cat /etc/os-release`, they won't work.
 However the third command, `. || lsb_release -a`, will work just fine!

 ![](low_lsb-release.jpg){: width='75%'}